JacquesLucke/gcov-viewer/README.md

 ## Limitations

 - Only works with version 9 or higher of `gcc`, `g++` and `gcov`.
 If you have multiple versions of `gcov`, you might have to change the `Gcov Binary` setting.
+- If you still insist on using low version, you can use third party tools [gcov7-json](https://github.com/xiaoyun94/gcov7-json) As `Gcov Binary` to convert gcov format

 ## Screenshots